Abigail Andrews BA Hons MBACP Couns. Dip

 Welcome to Andrews Counselling.
 Searching for a counsellor is the first brave step towards a happier and more fulfilling life.

 Most people experience difficulties in their lives, and sometimes feel that they need some extra support.
 I understand that counselling can feel daunting and you may be unsure if it is the right course of action for you.

 In this session we can talk about your reasons for wanting counselling and I can give you information about how I work, so that you can decide if counselling is for you and if you would like to continue.

 Where am I and what do I do.....

-I operate my private practices in Loughton and Buckhurst Hill, offering both individual and couples counselling and psychotherapy.
+I operate my private practices in Loughton and South Woodford, offering both individual and couples counselling and psychotherapy.
 Using the person centered approach I aim to build rapport with my clients and empathise with them using a compassionate and nurturing style.

 I offer a warm, comfortable, safe and non-judgmental environment, where you can speak freely in a confidential setting.
 My aim is to help support clients in bringing back the happiness, confidence, normality and strength to their lives.

 I have had a diverse mix of experiences working with many different types of issues, and in particular, working with people who have suffered extreme physical and emotional abuse.